redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/1.1-initializing-chart/README.md

 If you are comfortable with git and have a text editor available to you, feel free to clone your repo and use whatever tools you prefer.

-Gitea has a web interface that can also be used for editing files, which will be shown here.
+If you prefer a web interface, Gitea has one that can also be used for editing files, which will be shown here.
+Retrieve the URL from your student page, and log in using the provided credentials.

 First, let's create a directory to house our chart, and fill out Chart.yaml.
 In the Gitea web interface, select "New File".
 To add a directory, simply type the desired name of the directory, then put in a forward slash: `/`.
 ![Gitea New Directory](../.images/gitea-add-directory.png)